 To summarize, we have two infinite sequences of ``closed string'' Floer cohomology groups associated to any Lefschetz fibration.
 The first of these sequences, $\mathit{HF}^*(E,\gamma,\epsilon)$ for $\gamma \in (2\pi k, 2\pi(k+1))$, comes with an additional dependence on $\epsilon$ (one can remove that dependence by passing to the direct limit $\epsilon \rightarrow \infty$, as in the definition of symplectic cohomology; the price to pay is that the resulting groups will typically be infinite-dimensional).
 Moreover, these groups carry BV operators.
 The second sequence is $\mathit{HF}^*(\nu^k,\delta,\epsilon)$.
 These groups are independent of $\epsilon$, do not have BV operators, but come with canonical automorphisms (mentioned in Remark \ref{th:canonical-automorphism}).

 \begin{remark} It is possible to interpret this situation in terms of mirror symmetry.
 Consider a smooth projective variety $A$, together with a section $r$ of its anticanonical bundle, which gives rise to a smooth divisor $B = r^{-1}(0)$.
-Take the sheaves $\Omega^i_A(kB)$ of algebraic $i$-forms with poles of order at most $k$ along $B$, and form
+We'll discuss the analogues of the two Floer cohomology groups mentioned above, but in reverse order.